AI Image Generation

 Native 4K is worth testing when the final asset needs a 4K canvas from the start, when the composition is already stable, or when the output will be used in wide display, print mockups, video stills, or high-resolution marketing tests.
 The benefit is obvious: if the generated file is good, you avoid an extra upscale step and can inspect the exact final canvas.

 The risk is also real.
 Output above 2560x1440 is experimental.
 High-resolution image generation can be slower, more variable, and more expensive than a smaller master.
-If a product team needs repeatable thumbnails, UI boards, icon sheets, or localized visual assets, a controlled fallback may be better: generate a reliable 2K master, approve composition and text, then upscale or recreate at final size only after the asset earns the extra cost.
+If a product team needs repeatable thumbnails, UI boards, icon sheets, or localized visual assets, a controlled fallback may be better: generate a reliable 2K or popular-size master, approve composition and text, then upscale or recreate at final size only after the asset earns the extra cost.

 Save verify and fallback checklist for GPT Image 2 4K